Document controls in ISO 9001: meeting the requirements

 How can policy management software help with ISO 9001 document control

-Policy management software can help with many of the general challenges associated with controlling documents must be addressed for ISO 9001 certification.
+Policy management solution can help with many of the general challenges associated with controlling documents must be addressed for ISO 9001 certification.
 For example, a robust policy management software solution like Xoralia:

 Additionally, investing in a solution like Xoralia helps to demonstrate that you are doing what you can to put the right documents controls in place for ISO 9001.
 It also provides clarity for both documents owners and staff to they know what they need to do to support ISO 9001 and reflects its importance, ensuring all stakeholders pull their weight.